Naereen/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/slides.md

 ### Wireless network

-- In ISM band, centered at $433.5$ MHz (in Europe)
+- In unlicensed bands, like the ISM bands
 - $K=4$ (or more) orthogonal channels

 <br>

 ### One gateway, many IoT devices

-- One gateway, handling different objects
+- One gateway, handling different devices
-- Communications with ALOHA protocol **with retransmission**
+- Using a slotted ALOHA protocol **with retransmission**
-- Objects send data for $1$s in one channel, wait for an *acknowledgement* for $1$s in same channel, use Ack as feedback: success / failure
+- Devices send data for $1$s in one channel, wait for an *acknowledgement* for $1$s in same channel, use Ack as feedback: success / failure

 ---

 ### Transmission and retransmission model
-- Each object communicates from time to time (e.g., every $10$ s)
+- Each device communicates from time to time (e.g., every $10$ s)
   $\Longleftrightarrow$ probability $p$ of transmission at every time (Bernoulli process)

 - Retransmit at most $M$ times if first transmission failed